isteiner93/catawiki_price_analyzer/README.md

 ## Description

-This script scrapes watch auction data from Catawiki, analyzes it using the Gemini API, and provides insights into pricing trends.
+This script scrapes watch auction data from Catawiki, analyzes it using Google's Gemini API, and provides insights into pricing trends.
 It's a fun project for anyone interested in watches and data analysis.
-Data are returned and save, both in `.csv` and `.json` format
+The script uses the powerful and free `gemini-2.0-flash` model to provide market estimates.
+Data is returned and saved in both `.csv` and `.json` formats.

 ## Features

 *   Scrapes watch data from Catawiki.
-*   Analyzes prices using the Gemini API.
+*   Analyzes prices using the free Gemini API (`gemini-2.0-flash` model).
-*   Allows customization of scraping parameters, including filter sorting and lot limits.
+*   Allows customization of scraping parameters, including search keyword, sorting, filters, and lot limits.

 ## Setup